-Every U.S. state ranked for buying cheap off-grid land — scored from county-level data on land, water, climate safety, freedom, and self-sufficiency.
-No bunkers, no doom: just where the ground is worth standing on.
+Every U.S. state ranked for buying cheap off-grid land, scored from county-level data on seclusion, self-sufficiency, administrative boringness, durability, property autonomy, and carry cost.
 Best states for homesteading → Best states for off-grid living →

-BoltScore rates every county in America on seven things that matter when you want room to breathe — hazard safety, freedom, food-growing soil, isolation, sovereignty, water, and affordability.
+The Bolthole Index rates every county in America on six factors that matter for backup land and long-term resilience: seclusion, self-sufficiency, administrative boringness, durability, property autonomy, and carry cost.
+The cheap-land ranking weights carry cost heavily.
 For buying cheap off-grid land we weight those factors toward what counts most, then score each state by the average of its best 20% of counties (at least three).
-That keeps it fair: a small state like New Hampshire competes on the quality of its land, not the quantity of its counties.
+That keeps it fair: a small state like Maine competes on the quality of its land, not the quantity of its counties.

-By BoltScore, Alabama ranks first for buying cheap off-grid land, followed by West Virginia and Mississippi.
-Alabama's strongest county is Marengo County (83/100).
+On the Bolthole Index, Alabama ranks first for buying cheap off-grid land, followed by Maine and Arkansas.
+Alabama's strongest county is Monroe County (81/100).

-We score every U.S. county on seven factors and weight them for buying cheap off-grid land, then rank each state by the average of its best 20% of counties — so a compact state isn't penalized for having fewer counties than a large one.
+We score every U.S. county on six factors — seclusion, self-sufficiency, administrative boringness, durability, property autonomy, and carry cost — weight them for buying cheap off-grid land, then rank each state by the average of its best 20% of counties — so a compact state isn't penalized for having fewer counties than a large one.

 Rules vary by state and county — zoning, building codes, water rights, and off-grid statutes differ.
 Use each state page to drill into the specific county before you commit.